Lance McCullers: Blood clot and comeback

 In July 1990, McCullers was diagnosed with a blood clot in his throwing arm.
 He spent five days in the hospital while doctors attempted to dissolve the clot, which doctors determined was not able to travel to his heart, which could cause a stroke.
 Continued numbness and loss of pulse in his hand led to another inpatient stay in the hospital and surgery to remove the clot from his wrist.
 Doctors told McCullers that pieces of the clot were in his hand and that he should not pitch again or the clots could force him to require amputation of a finger or the hand.
 His contract expired after the 1990 season and McCullers was out of baseball in 1991.

 After having a successful surgery in September 1991, McCullers attended a tryout with the Texas Rangers in 1992.
 He received an invitation to spring training with the Rangers, but did not make their Opening Day roster.
 He began the 1992 season with the Oklahoma City 89ers of the Class AAA American Association.
 In May, the Rangers purchased his contract, promoting him to the major leagues.
 He earned the win in his first appearance with Texas.
 In June, McCullers refused an outright assignment to Oklahoma City, becoming a free agent.
 He signed a minor league contract with the Los Angeles Dodgers in July, and pitched for the Albuquerque Dukes of the PCL.
 In 1993, he pitched for the Calgary Cannons of the PCL.

 Personal life

 McCullers's wife, Stacie, played tennis for Louisiana State University.
-Their son, Lance McCullers Jr., pitches for the Houston Astros.
+Their son, Lance McCullers Jr., pitched for the Houston Astros.
 McCullers managed his son in Amateur Athletic Union baseball before he began his professional career.

 The McCullers family owns L&M Trees, a pumpkin and Christmas tree supplier based in Lutz, Florida.
 McCullers and his siblings took over operation of the business after their father died in 2000.